SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 to refer to the other instance *without* keeping a strong hold on it.
 The instances can then refer to each other without creating a strong reference cycle.

-Use a weak reference when the other instance has a different lifetime than this instance has.
+Use a weak reference when the other instance has a different lifetime --- that is, both instances are deallocated at different times.
-When the other instance is deallocated, the weak reference is set to ``nil``.
+When that other instance is deallocated, the weak reference is set to ``nil``.
-In contrast, use an unowned reference when both instances have the same lifetime --- that is, both instances will be deallocated at the same time --- or when the other instance always has a shorter lifetime than this instance.
+In contrast, use an unowned reference when both instances have the same lifetime.
 Unowned references are never ``nil`` because they should never refer to an instance after it has been deallocated.